ArduPilot/ardupilot_wiki/common/source/docs/common-imu-fft-advanced-setup.rst

 In order to address this problem it is possible to set :ref:`FFT_HMNC_PEAK <FFT_HMNC_PEAK>` to 4 to track the roll-axis only or 5 to track the pitch-axis only.

 Finally, it is possible - as is clearly the case here - that the noisiest peaks are not necessarily harmonics of one another.
-In this case it is possible to configure the harmonic notch to track the frequency peaks directly by setting bit two of :ref:`INS_HNTCH_OPTS <INS_HNTCH_OPTS>` - so to 2 if no other options are configured.
+In this case it is possible to configure the harmonic notch to track the frequency peaks directly by setting bit two of :ref:`INS_HNTCH_OPTS<INS_HNTCH_OPTS>` and/or :ref:`INS_HNTC2_OPTS<INS_HNTC2_OPTS>` - so to 2 if no other options are configured.
 This results in very accurate frequency tracking and lower noise.
-Here is the log from a Solo with :ref:`INS_HNTCH_OPTS <INS_HNTCH_OPTS>` set to 3 - dynamic harmonics and double notch:
+Here is the log from a Solo with :ref:`INS_HNTCH_OPTS<INS_HNTCH_OPTS>` and/or :ref:`INS_HNTC2_OPTS<INS_HNTC2_OPTS>` set to 3 - dynamic harmonics and double notch:

 .. image:: ../../../images/fft-large-copter-solo.png
     :target:  ../_images/fft-large-copter-solo.png